The Federation of New York Housing Cooperatives & Condominiums is devoted to the interest of all cooperatives and condominiums.

 WITH THE PERMISSION of The COOPERATOR NEWSPAPER, an abridged copy of an article, written by the editorial staff of the Cooperator, regarding the history of the FEDERATION of NY HOUSING COOPERATIVES & CONDOMINIUMS and published in the October, 2007 issue of The Cooperator Newspaper follows.

-THE FEDERATION: A GUIDING FORCE FOR NEW YORK’S HOUSING COMMUNITY
+A GUIDING FORCE FOR NEW YORK’S HOUSING COMMUNITY

 By Greg Olear